NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## Running tests

-To set up all machines and execute the test script:
+To set up all machines and run the test script:

 ```shell-session
 $ nix-build minimal-test.nix